dotnet/issue-labeler/Documentation/README.md

 * Run the CreateMikLabelModel application using `dotnet run` from the `src\CreateMikLabelModel` folder
 * Specify the repo to be modeled as a command line argument: `dotnet run -- [repo]`

 You can configure the web application to either give you the top 3 recommended labels or automatically assign the top choice.

-- [ ] *TODO:* complete doc here: (1) testing locally, (2) repo name/owner configuration, (3) recommendation vs. Auto-assignment.